phantombuster/nickjs/README.md

 # HTTP proxy

-NickJS supports HTTP (and HTTPS) proxies (other protocols are not yet supported).
+NickJS supports HTTP (and HTTPS) proxies.
+Other protocols are not yet supported.
 To specify which proxy to use, set the `httpProxy` option in [NickJS' constructor](https://hub.phantombuster.com/v1/reference#nick).
 You can also set the environment variable `NICKJS_PROXY` or the standard `http_proxy` (but the constructor option takes precedence).

 Your proxy must be specified in the following format: `http://username:password@proxy.com:3128` (the protocol portion is optional).